-FIRO®* (Fundamental Interpersonal Relations Orientation) is a comprehensive and widely-used theory of interpersonal relations created by Will Schutz, Ph.D., and introduced in 1958 in the book FIRO: A Three-Dimensional Theory of Interpersonal Behavior.
+FIRO® is a comprehensive and widely-used theory of interpersonal relations created by Will Schutz, Ph.D.
+Introduced in 1958 in the book FIRO: A Three-Dimensional Theory of Interpersonal Behavior.
 Schutz originally devised the theory to measure and predict the interaction between people for the purpose of assembling highly productive teams.

-Over the years, it has held up to extensive research and has proven to be
+Over the years, FIRO Theory has been heavily researched and has proven to be:

 Easy to use in helping individuals, teams, and organizations; easy to incorporate into training, consulting, and coaching.

 For understanding human behavior and motivation in a wide variety of situations.

 The three basic dimensions—inclusion, control, and openness—describe the dynamics of individuals, pairs, teams & organizations, eliminating the need for multiple models.